cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 ## Step 0: deployments - the easy way
 Run the following command and check what happens:
 `kubectl run  nginx --image=nginx:1.12.2`
 It should create a new resource of type `deployment` named "nginx".
-Use `kubectl get deployment nginx -o yaml` or `kubectl describe deployment nginx` to get more detailed information on the deployment you just created.
+Use `kubectl get deployment nginx -o yaml` and `kubectl describe deployment nginx` to get more detailed information on the deployment you just created.
+Based on those information, determine the labels & selectors used by your deployment.

-Can you figure out the name of the pod belonging to your deployment?
+Can you figure out the name of the pod belonging to your deployment by using the label information?
+Hint use `-l` switch in combination with `kubectl get pods`

 ## Step 1: scaling
 Congratulations, you created your first deployment of a webserver.
 Now it's time to scale: